 The Office for Women in Medicine (OWM) serves as a focal point for a variety of concerns, both general and specific, within the School and the University.
-The OWM provides women students, house staff, and faculty access to advisers and mentors and facilitates access by students to professional women in an informal setting.
+The OWM provides women students, house staff, and faculty access to advisers and mentors and facilitates access by students to professional women in both structured and informal settings.
 Throughout the year, the office sponsors workshops and seminars on professional development and career opportunities for women in medicine and the sciences that address the broader concerns of women and men in the medical community.
 These programs are designed to provide an area for interchange, to increase the visibility of women in medicine, to introduce women at Yale School of Medicine to a spectrum of role models, to provide access to notable speakers, and to serve as a forum for relevant issues.
 The very existence of OWM demonstrates Yale's strong commitment to women and to the creation of a milieu where women at all levels (from beginning students to senior staff and faculty) can develop to full potential.
-The contact person is Merle Waxman and the office is located at Sterling Hall of Medicine (SHM L-202), 333 Cedar Street, New Haven CT 06520; confidential line 203.737.4100.
-For additional information please visit http://medicine.yale.edu/owm.
+The office is located at Sterling Hall of Medicine (SHM L-202), 333 Cedar Street, New Haven CT 06520; confidential line 203.737.4100.
+For additional information please visit https://medicine.yale.edu/owm.